THE DOCTORAL PROGRAM IN PHILOSOPHY

 The student may submit the dossier at any time after the completion of the DRC.
 At that point, the student will select two faculty members other than their advisor for the DRC as dossier readers, again with an eye towards the eventual constitution of the dissertation committee (and again with no obligation on the part of either party).
 The readers will provide written reports to both the student and the Graduate Studies Committee, regarding whether the student has identified a viable dissertation topic and has sufficiently developed the work such that, with minor revisions, the student can proceed to a successful prospectus defense in short order.
 The reports should include constructive feedback on both documents, with an eye towards revision, so that any major changes can be sorted out at this stage, before lauching on the dissertation itself.

 After deliberation, the GSC will offer its recommendation to the Executive Committee, which may decide to call for a vote on whether to allow the student to proceed to a formal prospectus defense.
-If no such vote is called within one week, the dossier approval is complete.
-In a positive case, the student should be able to do this in relatively short order, after incorporating the revisions recommended by the reports.
+If the GSC recommends to approve the dossier and no such vote is called within one week, the dossier approval is complete.
+After a dossier is approved, the student should be able to defend their prospectus in relatively short order, after incorporating the revisions recommended by the reports.
 The department's Charles L. Stevenson Prize, funded by the Marshall M. Weinberg Endowment, is awarded annually for excellence in a dossier.
 The prize will be awarded towards the end of Winter term, based on dossiers approved from the beginning of March of the preceding year through the end February of the current year.